magento/devdocs/guides/v2.0/cloud/project/project-priv-repos.md

 github_link: cloud/project/project-priv-repos.md
 ---

-Your Magento Enterprise Cloud Edition project can include code located in a private Git repository (for example, a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} or theme).
+Your {{site.data.var.ece}} project can include code located in a private Git repository (for example, a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} or theme).
 To do so, you must add your project's public SSH key to your private Git repository and update your project's `composer.json`.

 <div class="bs-callout bs-callout-info" id="info">
   <p>To add a deployment key to your private GitHub repository, you must be the administrator of that repository.</p>